taylor-cox/catanai-java/README.md

 Since each of these actions may need to be executed at a given timestep in the game, a map between the enum `Action` (containing all possible actions) and the `ActionExecutor` for each action was created.
 Following that, each action executor was populated with the logic pertaining to each action.
 Each `ActionExecutor` is given the `Player` who is attempting to execute the action, and the `ActionMetadata` pertaining to the action.

-**Example**: In order to draw a development card, a `Player` must have an ore, wheat and sheep resource in their hand, which are removed subsequently after drawing the card.
+**Example**: In order to draw a development card, a `Player` must have an ore, wheat, and sheep resource in their hand, which are removed subsequently after drawing the card.

 ### Action State & Action State Machine
 At a given timestep in a `Game`, the `Game` can inhibit something I refer to as an `ActionState`: a state which determines which set of `Action`s is possible.